 Nora Trench Bowles

 joined the Board of the Irish Stammering Association in June 2017 and is now Vice Chair.
-She has been a person who stammers for as long as she can remember – and, with time, has come a long way in becoming more comfortable and open with this as a part of who she is.
-Nora is particularly interested in the work of the ISA in raising awareness to help people who stammer and those around them better understand and accept stammering.
-Nora now works in the higher education sector back in Dublin, having previously studied and worked in Brussels, Strasbourg and Sweden.
+She has been a person who stammers for as long as she can remember – and, with time, has come a long way in becoming more comfortable, compassionate and open with this as an integral part of who she is.
+Nora is particularly interested in the work of the ISA in raising awareness to help people who stammer and those around them better understanding and accept stammering.
+Nora now works in the higher education sector back in Dublin, having previously studied and worked in EU affairs in Brussels, Strasbourg and Sweden.